ayenisholah/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM represents a document with a logical tree in HTML

 2. What is an event?

+Events are JavaScript's interaction with the HTML when the user or browser manipulates a page.

 3. What is an event listener?

+Event listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+NodeLists are often converted to Array so we can be able to carryout array operations on them

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up